guanyingc/PS-FCN/README.md

 sh scripts/download_pretrained_TPAMI_models.sh
 # You can find the downloaded model in ./data/models/
 ```
-If the above command is not working, please manually download the trained model from Google Drive ([PS-FCN_normalize](https://drive.google.com/drive/folders/1VxrPsV8Pg28JCcMZklW1LcBFm4crhK0F?usp=sharing)) and put it in `./data/models/`.
+If the above command is not working, please manually download the trained model from One Drive (PS-FCN_normalize) and put it in `./data/models/`.

 #### Test on the DiLiGenT main dataset
 ```shell